emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 <p>&emsp;As I mentioned in my last post, the MineCounter class appears to have multiple resonsibilities (which I will address later).
 However, the methods themselves do not need to be broken down further.</p>

 <p>&emsp;I've saved the tricker classes for last.
-If we take a look at the Board class for instance, it's methods are much more complex than any we've encountered so far. </p>
+If we take a look at the Board class for instance, it's methods are much more complex than any encountered so far. </p>

 {% highlight ruby %}